uwdata/boba/tutorial/rules.md

 ### Constraints

-The third type of top-level array, `constraints`, indicates procedural dependencies -- when a later decision only happens if a subset of options in an earlier decision is chosen.
+The third type of top-level array, `constraints`, indicates the relationship between decisions, such that not all combinations of decisions are compatible.
 It is optional.
-The array contains individual constraint as objects, with the following fields:
+The array contains individual constraint as objects, and we support two types of constraints: procedural dependencies and links.

+#### Procedural dependencies
+Procedural dependenciy arises when a later decision depends on the choice of an earlier decision.
+The constraint object has the following fields:
 ```json
 {
   "block": "block_ID",